 However, in the over-40 age group, medications (see list below) are more often the cause of breast enlargement.
 Also, cancer is much more common in the over 40 age group.
 For this reason, in addition to the standard evaluation, these patients almost always receive a diagnostic mammogram and some form of biopsy.
 If a benign diagnosis can be established, the patient is followed conservatively.
 If the diagnosis is cancer, a standard mastectomy is usually performed.

-Pictures of male breast cancer:
+Digital mammogram and male breast cancer:

 Medications that can cause gynecomastia: